zclj/tabulam/README.md

 BoardGameGeek XML API Terms of Use: http://boardgamegeek.com/xmlapi/termsofuse

-See http://www.boardgamegeek.com/xmlapi2/thing?id=31260&page=25&historical=1 for an example of the raw XML data received from the API.
+## Changes in 0.2

+Since BGG no longer provide their history API 0.2 will be a re-write to reflect that change.

-## Usage
+## Usage (depricated as of 0.2 note above)

-To get an xml-zipper of a specific game and page call `get-game-page` with the thing-id (from boardgamegeek) and the page to retreive.
+To get an xml-zipper of a specific game and page call `get-game-page` with the thing-id (from boardgamegeek) and the page to retrieve.

 ``` clj
 (get-game-page 31260 23)